 IF MY FILM IS ACCEPTED, WHAT PROJECTION FORMAT WILL PAFF ACCEPT?

 • PAFF's host theatre is all-digital.
 The only accepted projection formats for Feature Films are DCP, online link and Blu-Ray.
-For Short Films you will be asked to submit an online link.
+For Short Films (49 minutes or less) you will be asked to submit an online link.
 We may also accept DCP and BluRay depending on program needs.

 • If there are any updates for projection formats, you will receive them with your acceptance notification.

-• We will accept DVDs only when no other format is available and only as a last resort.
-DVDs are strongly discouraged because they are unreliable for public presentation due to skipping, stopping and other playback defects.
+• We will accept Blu-Ray or DVDs only when no other format is available and only as a last resort.
+These are strongly discouraged because they are unreliable for public presentation due to skipping, stopping and other playback defects.

 • PAFF will not accept watermarked films for public presentation.